 Alanzo thinks critically in the war between Scientology & Anti-Scientology.

 Alanzo was involved in Scientology for 16 years.

 He reached the state of “Clear” and was a staff member, an Executive Director and Course Supervisor in Scientology missions in the Midwest and Los Angeles.

 When Alanzo experienced enough in Scientology to see the extent to which he’d been deceived, he left and immediately began speaking out on the Internet to expose its lies and abuse.

 Alanzo first began speaking out against Scientology on the Internet on the alt.religion.scientology newsgroup in the late 1990’s.

 As the main Internet battleground between the Church and its critics, ARS became too negative, and so Alanzo moved to Beliefnet.com and elsewhere on the Internet to engage with real life Church of Scientologists, providing them the information they needed to make informed decisions about their own involvement in Scientology.

 Alanzo spent many years in the early to mid 2000s presenting Scientologists with LRH’s entire biography & other information the Church hid from them.
-Alanzo saw many Scientologists “wake up” around the Internet, after finally getting the information necessary to make informed decisions about their own involvement.
+Alanzo saw many Scientologists “wake up” around the Internet.

 In January/February of 2007, Alanzo moved to the Ex-Scientologists Message Board (ESMB), where Ex-Scientologists gathered to tell their stories in Scientology.

 Alanzo witnessed and participated in the rise of Anonymous in late 2007-early 2008.